Post-Carbon Futures in a Fact-Challenged Present

 - Pouné Saberi – Physicians for Social Responsibility

-- John Quigley – Founding Director Center for Environment, Energy & Economy, Harrisburg University
+- John Quigley – Director, Center for Environment, Energy, and Economy, Harrisburg University of Science and Technology

 Moderated by Bethany Wiggin, Associate Professor of German, Founding Director, Penn Program in Environmental Humanities